yonrasgg/TechNomadiX/_posts/2024-07-02-communication-motivatin-agile-teams.md

 2. **Porter and Lawder Model**: The attractiveness of rewards determines how much effort team members will put in.
 In agile, making sure that work is both rewarding and aligned with personal career goals boosts engagement.
 3. **Integrative Motivational Model**: Combining elements like expectations, needs, and compliance, this model helps us understand the complex factors that influence motivation in a project environment.

-## Section 2: Communication Strategies for Effective Collaboration
+## Communication Strategies for Effective Collaboration

 **Communication** is critical for successful teamwork, especially in agile settings, where continuous feedback and adaptation are essential.